 If you fail to collect within this timescale La Poste will send the parcel back to the supplier.
 You need to be careful here, as this does not signal non-delivery of the item, and grants you no automatic right to cancel the order.
 You need to make contact with the supplier, who is likely to impose an additional delivery charge.

 vi.
 Damaged Goods

 If the goods arrive, but have been damaged during transportation, you need to act quickly.
 You have three days (excluding Sundays and public holidays) in which to send a recorded delivery letter of complaint to the delivery company.

 You should also copy the letter into the supplier.
 You would be well advised to provide photographic supporting evidence.

 A better idea, particularly if you have the slightest doubt, is to examine the parcel before the delivery lorry departs.
 If it is damaged, then refuse to accept delivery and indicate your refusal on the delivery note (bon de livraison) that you will be requested to sign.

-You can also accept delivery, but mention on the receipt document réserves émises, colis endommagé.
+You can also accept delivery but mention on the receipt document réserves émises, colis endommagé.
 Indeed, some companies insist on you checking the parcel and stating the problem on the bon de liveraison but it is of dubious legal validity.

 The supplier has 14 days in which to reimburse you following your claim, after which you can claim interest on the outstanding sum, although you would probably need to go to court to enforce it.